Jayjay8182/multipurpose-discord-bot/README.md

 - Alter command names or cooldowns
 - Customise the last 3 NSFW commmands, you must add your own subreddit names to the 3 lists there are three of these commands each for one category
+- Adding new commands will require you to make new cogs

 **You will have to have the following libraries installed so far:**
 - discord